White Pine

 September: Moon of the Turning Leaves by Waubgeshug Rice (Follow up to Moon of the Crusted Snow)

-November: In the Skin of a Lion, Michael Ondaatje
+November: In the Skin of a Lion, by Michael Ondaatje

-February: In Winter I Get Up At Night, Jane Urquhart
+February: In Winter I Get Up At Night, by Jane Urquhart

 Gwen and Karen’s Daytime Book Club